brendan-ch/clockwise/README.md

+⚠️ Read about the future of Clockwise: https://www.bchen.dev/doc/clockwise-app

 # Clockwise
 An app designed to help you focus.
-Try it here: https://clockwise.sh
+Try it here: https://clockwise.bchen.dev

 Features:
 - Pomodoro timer with customization options and alerts